|

 part time.
 Becoming

-the first licensed representative for Ross,
+the first licensed representative for Ross,inthe tri-state area.
+Eventually As a

-the tri-state area.
-Eventually I not only represented
+consequence, I not only represented

 Bob's Joy of Painting Company,